-The condensed matter theory group is large, vigorous, and diverse, including eight faculty, seven postdoctoral researchers, about 20 graduate students, and several undergraduates.
+The condensed matter theory group is vigorous and diverse, including six faculty, five postdoctoral researchers, about 12 graduate students and several undergraduates.
+Our strengths include correlated quantum materials, magnetism and superconductivity, ultra-cold atomic gases, quantum Hall effect, topological matter, disordered systems, electronic structure and properties of complex materials.

-Its strengths include structure and properties of complex solids, materials at nanometer scales, superconductivity, Bose-Einstein condensation, strongly correlated electron systems, biophysics, "soft" condensed matter, and nonequilibrium statistical mechanics, especially growth and nucleation in limited dimensions.

-A typical research project consists of one or more faculty members, perhaps a postdoc, and a graduate student.
-Students receive close individual attention and, after graduation, have obtained positions with various prestigious employers, such as IBM, MIT Lincoln labs, Illinois, Harvard, and Brown.
-Members of the group collaborate with each other, as well as with experimentalists in the physics department and faculty in chemistry, mathematics, and the College of Engineering, as well as at other universities and industrial and national laboratories.
-Group members are supported by the National Science Foundation, NASA, the Department of Energy, the Department of Defense, and private industry.
+Members of the group collaborate with each other, as well as with experimentalists in the physics department and faculty in chemistry and the College of Engineering, as well as at other universities and industrial and national laboratories.
+Group members are supported by the National Science Foundation, the Department of Energy, DARPA, NASA and private industry.
+Members of the group are actively involved in the OSU Center for Emergent Materials, an NSF MRSEC.